Ticok/zh_CN/README.md

 # zh_CN.lang
  Chinese translation of Pixelmongeneration.mod(Minecraft).

- Based on the version of TT702 & Yyiyun.
+ Based on the version of TT702 & Yyiyun's.

  Translator:Tic.